scottoffen/grapevine-docs/docs/tut-configure-namespace-reservation.md

 ---
-id: run-without-admin-account
+id: configure-namespace-reservation
-title: Running Without Admin Access
+title: Configure Namespace Reservation
-sidebar_label: Running Without Admin Access
+sidebar_label: Configure Namespace Reservation
-slug: tutorials/run-without-admin-account
+slug: tutorials/configure-namespace-reservation
 ---

 When you try to run your server outside of Visual Studio or Visual Studio Code, you might see an `Access Denied` exception occur.
-This will happen when using wildcard URI without either running the app as an administrator or configure namespace reservations for your URI.
+This will happen when not use a `localhost` or loopback IP address without either running the app as an administrator or configure namespace reservations for your URI.

 :::tip
 For development purposes, assuming you are an administrator on your local Windows instance, you can simply run your IDE or command line as administrator.